Why Email Debugging for WordPress Matters

 Inspect & Share

-For each captured email you can:
+For each captured email you can do the following within your Mockmail inbox:

 - HTML: verify layout, images, and links